oxxYepez/flutterLogin/README.md

 # flutterLogin
-Flutter Aplication can obtain geolocation whit postresql connection to save data and GeoLocator library, authenticate is whit one field, this field is the plate of vehicle.
+Flutter Aplication can obtain geolocation whit postresql connection to save data and GeoLocator library, authenticate whit one field, this field is the plate of vehicle.

  STEPS FOR USE: